Learning Center

 Method of Participation

-This activity will be offered through zoom, allowing the learner to watch and ask questions in a live format on December 9 & 10, 2023.
+This activity will be offered in person in Boston, allowing the learner to watch and ask questions in a live format on February 18 & 19, 2025.
 Learners will be asked to complete a post-course survey to indicate what they will change in their practice as a result of this activity.

 image